kubernetes/enhancements/keps/sig-release/2572-release-cadence/README.md

 ### User Stories

 Kubernetes releases are made by real people.
-The technical aspects, for example the release automation, reflects only a tiny part of the complete cycle.
-This means we will mainly focus on the human aspects and their corresponding roles when deciding to move to a 3 releases per year cadence.
+The technical aspects—for example, the release automation—reflects only a tiny part of the complete cycle.
+This means we will mainly focus on the human aspects and their corresponding roles when deciding to move to a 3-releases-per-year cadence.

 #### End User